MarwanBz/email-inbox-clone/README.md

 Email Inbox Clone is a web application that simulates an email inbox interface.
 It allows users to view and interact with their emails, mark them as read, and archive them.

+## 💡 Technologies Used

+The Email Inbox Clone project is built using the following technologies:

+- [Vue 3](https://vuejs.org/): A progressive JavaScript framework for building user interfaces.
+- [Nuxt 3](https://nuxtjs.com/): A modern web framework for building server-side rendered (SSR) and static websites using Vue.js.
+- [Pinia](https://pinia.vuejs.org/): A state management system for Vue 3 applications.
+- [GitHub Pages](https://pages.github.com/): Used for deploying and hosting the project.

+Feel free to explore these technologies further to learn more about how they were utilized in this project.

 ## 🚀 Getting Started

 To get started with the project, follow these steps: